 Short-term rentals need to be fully furnished and guests expect a certain level of quality from the amenities.
 They will also demand more of your time to handle bookings, listings, and communicating with potential guests – or more money spent on someone to do this work for you.
 You’ll also have to pay a lot more fees, including credit card processing fees and listing fees.

 Similarly, flipping a house requires additional money for materials and labor, plus extra taxes on your income and closing costs when it’s time to sell.
 On paper, it looks like you’ll be making a lot of money, but by the time you’ve finished, you may come to realize that a lot of the income being spent on taxes and fees.

 Long-term rental properties solve all of these problems.
 You generally don’t have to worry about furniture or utilities as most units are expected to be unfurnished and the rental income will be enough to cover the mortgage, taxes, and insurance with plenty leftover for your profit.

 The Bottom Line

 Short-term rental investments attract many property investors with the promise of high cash flow, but the strategy has a number of hidden costs – from higher overhead to greater competition and regulation.

 For many property investors, long-term rentals are the more preferable solution, especially when you can also partner with best-in-class property management companies.
+With property management in San Antonio, TX to Charlotte, NC and everything in between, Great Jones provides 24/7 support with no hidden fees or hassle.
 Partnering with a property management company not only allows you to reap the benefit of long-term rentals but also helps you to make your income truly passive.